-• Use QuickShots at locations that are clear of buildings and other obstacles.
+• Use MasterShots at locations that are clear of buildings and other obstacles.
 Make sure that there are no humans, animals, or other obstacles on the flight path.
-The aircraft will brake and hover in place if there is an obstacle detected.
+When the lighting is sufficient and the environment is suitable for vision systems, the aircraft will brake and hover in place if there is an obstacle detected.